oroinc/documentation/commerce/user_guide/marketing_web_catalog/web_catalog_usecase.rst

    By default, the web catalog is displayed for any localization, on any website, and for any customer.

-   To make OroCommerce apply a web catalog to the front store only for the particular combination of these facts, create a restriction by selecting all or some of the following: target localization, website, and customer or customer group.
+   To make OroCommerce apply a web catalog to the storefront only for the particular combination of these facts, create a restriction by selecting all or some of the following: target localization, website, and customer or customer group.

 .. image:: /user_guide/img/marketing/web_catalogs/use_case/CatalogRestrictions.png
    :class: with-border